-Hotel accommodations are included and the price assumes single occupancy.
-If you would like double occupancy (separate beds), please contact us and we can give each person a $300 discount.
+Hotel accommodations are included in the workshop fee and the price assumes single occupancy.
+If you would like double occupancy, please Contact Us and we can give each person a $200 discount.

 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable.
 We'll modify the itinerary accordingly should that be the case.
 Transportation will be provided in 4WD trucks so we can handle most conditions.

 $2995/Person + Tax

-- 7-Day Intensive Photo Workshop with 5 participants and 1 professional photographer.
+- 6-Day Intensive Photo Workshop with 10 participants and 2 photography instructors.

-- 6 Nights of Hotel Lodging in both Kanab, UT and Page, AZ.
+- 5 Nights of Hotel Lodging in both Kanab, UT and Page, AZ.
 Price assumes single occupancy.
-If you would like double occupancy (separate beds), we can offer each person a $300 discount.
+If you would like double occupancy, we can offer each person a $200 discount.

 - All ground transportation during the trip.

-- All entrance fees for Upper Antelope Canyon, Lower Antelope, and Secret Canyons.
+- All entrance fees for National Parks, Antelope Canyon, and Secret Canyon.

 - Night photography.

 Trip Does NOT Include:

-- Transportation to/from your home to Kanab, UT.
+- Transportation to/from your home to Page, AZ and Kanab, UT.

 - Meals and snacks.